mdigambia/wp-and-db/database-I/DB-I-Plan.md

-# DBI - Week 1
+# DB-I - Plan

 A. Camariana, E. Touray & E. Faal

 ---

-In this week, we will learn introduction to databases, What is a database, DMBS, the two flavors of databases, relational and non-relational databases, schema and introduction to data modeling.

-## Topics

-- Introduction to databases
-- Introduction to data modeling

-## Assignments

-- Reading Assignment one (intro to database)
-- Project Assignment one
+This is working document, we will add to it as we are progressing in the course

 ## Week 1